Questions on enrolling?

 As education evolves into modern times, there are options now that allow you to finish high school between your busy life priorities.
 No matter if you work full time or care for family members, high school completion is possible with a self-paced program.

 There’s no age limit!
-Whether you’re a teenager or an adult, anyone can earn their high school diploma with James Madison High School.
+Whether you’re a teenager or an adult, anyone can earn their online high school diploma with James Madison High School.
 Get an affordable, accredited education on your time and begin your journey toward earning your high school diploma.
 For more information on enrolling in James Madison, reach out to our Admissions Specialists at .